Hamzah82/zipCracker/README.md

-# AutoJohn - Automatic ZIP Password Cracker using John the Ripper
+# zipCracker - Automatic ZIP Password Cracker using John the Ripper

-AutoJohn is a Python script that automates the process of cracking password-protected ZIP files using [John the Ripper](https://www.openwall.com/john/).
+zipCracker is a Python script that automates the process of cracking password-protected ZIP files using [John the Ripper](https://www.openwall.com/john/).

 ## 🔧 Requirements